Damkols/greenlight/readme.md

 - Added more error switch cases to readJson helper
 - Call Decode on an empty anonymous struct as the destination and check for more errors
 - Create and use Runtime type

+- Regexp and slices import in validators package.